-Over the past few decades many popular songs were recorded in expensive studios with even more expensive equipment.
+Over the past few decades, many popular songs were recorded in expensive studios with even more expensive equipment.
 One of these high-end pieces of equipment are definitely analog mixing desks, which are highly praised for the sound they deliver.
-That warmth and depth which is introduced to any instrument processed through mixing desks like Neve or SSL is clearly distinguishable in comparison to digital mixers or software.
+That warmth and depth which is introduced to any instrument processed through mixing desks like Neve or SSL are clearly distinguishable in comparison to digital mixers or software.
 That unique sound is largely coming from dynamic, harmonic and frequency response of each individual channel from the mentioned consoles (in most cases 24, 32 channels).
-The master busses on analog consoles are also playing a big role in shaping and coloring of the sound.
+The master busses on analog consoles are also playing a big role in shaping and colouring of the sound.

 In recent times, Waves audio presented us with a digital emulation of the aforementioned legendary consoles named NLS Non-Linear Summer.
 Consequently, this gave us the opportunity to get one step closer to that famous analog sound.
-They have modeled each left and right channel of the master bus to accurately reproduce the perceived stereo image and the buss amplifier harmonics of each console.
+They have modelled each left and right channel of the master bus to accurately reproduce the perceived stereo image and the buss amplifier harmonics of each console.
 The interface is rather simple and it sounds great.
-Therefore, in the next tutorial I will show you how to set it up.
+Therefore, in the next tutorial, I will show you how to set it up.
 In addition, I will make a demonstration of how the track sounds with and without it.

 Improve your sound easily

 Next, I will repeat the same process for the bass and piano groups with different console selection and different drive amount.
 Then, I will send the VCA Group of the bass to the second channel and VCA group of the piano to the third channel.
-It is important to remember that all of this doesn’t mean much if we don’t place a second NLS plugin to the master channel in Lumit (named NLS Buss).
-This is because this particular plug in is actually summing the signals sent over NLS Channels.
-As you can see on the picture above, the groups can be further mixed with faders.
+It is important to remember that all of this doesn’t mean much if we don’t place a second NLS plugin to the master channel in SoundBrige (named NLS Buss).
+This is because this particular plugin is actually summing the signals sent over NLS Channels.
+As you can see in the picture above, the groups can be further mixed with faders.
 Moreover, there is a drive knob as well if you feel like adding more distortion.

 Finally, let’s hear how the drum group and the full mix sound without and with the NLS plugins.